IKAMTeam/depl-scripts/setup/initial/README.md

 **Note**: Another scripts `aws-setup-web-server.sh` and `aws-setup-app-server.sh` should be used here.

+Check [aws-setup.conf.template](aws-setup.conf.template) for get more info about configuration

 **Note**: You can run this snippet multiple times for install multiple websites or services on single server

-**Note**: For setup Route53 record set you need to specify IAM Role for EC2 Instance.
+**Note**: For setup Route53 record you need to specify IAM Role for EC2 Instance.

 This IAM Role should contains next permissions:
 - `Route53:ListHostedZonesByName` - For convert hosted zone name to ID
 - `Route53:ChangeResourceRecordSets` - For create record (Limit for hosted zone you use only)
 - `EC2:DescribeTags` - For read `url-internal` tag attached to specific instance

+**Note**: For prevent setup script to update Route53 record every run - set `AWS_DOMAIN` to empty value for 2+ runs